kanboard/documentation/content/en/v1/user/boards.md

 Show and Hide Columns
 ---------------------

-You can hide or display columns very easily on the board:
+You can hide or display columns easily on the board:

 ![Hide Column](/images/v1/hide-column.png)

 To hide a column, click on the column dropdown menu and choose "Hide this column":

 ![Show Column](/images/v1/show-column.png)